 - A. Completion of all admission procedure steps. - B. Additional procedures: - a.
-Approval of admission by Nursing Department. - b.
+Approval of admission by the Academic Team. - b.
 Completion of the Enrollment agreement with required nonrefundable fee.
 Enrollment agreement must be signed by a parent or guardian if the applicant is under 18 years of age. - c.
-Completion of all financial arrangements during enrollment. - d.
+Completion of all financial arrangements during enrollment.

+- d.
 Transfer students (Vocational Nursing): - i.
 Must complete all admission procedures/policy steps. - ii.
 Provide official transcripts of previous coursework for evaluation (completed within the last 5 years). - iii.
-Grades of "C" (minimum of 75%) or better or its equivalent are required to be considered for credit (school must be accredited). - iv.
+Grades of "C" (minimum of 76%) or better or its equivalent are required to be considered for credit (school must be accredited). - iv.
 All documentation and admission procedures must be completed at least two weeks prior to start of expected start date. - v.
-Recognition of credits earned at another institution is limited to no more than 32 percent of the total hours required for completion of the program.
-A transfer student must complete a minimum of 68% of program hours at Angeles Institute (1038 hours).
+Recognition of credits earned at another institution is limited to no more than 292 hours of the total hours required for completion of the program (approximately 18.136%).
+A transfer student must complete a minimum of 1318 hours of the program at Angeles Institute (approximately 81.863%).
+A transfer student with the appropriate transfer credit (e.g., hours completed and content completed at previous nursing school, etc.) would enter into VN 100B.